 The credit is authorized either by statute or by treaty.
-If a credit is authorized by a treaty, whichever of the following is the most beneficial to the estate is allowed: (a) the credit computed under the treaty; (b) the credit computed under the statute; or (c) the credit computed under the treaty, plus the credit computed under the statute for death taxes paid to each political subdivision or possession of the treaty country that are not directly or indirectly creditable under the treaty.
+If a credit is authorized by a treaty, whichever of the following is the most beneficial to the estate is allowed: (a) the credit computed under the treaty; (b) the credit computed under the statute; or (c) the credit computed under the statute for death taxes paid to each political subdivision or possession of the treaty country that are not directly or indirectly creditable under the treaty.
 Under the statute, the credit is authorized for all death taxes (national and local) imposed in the foreign country.
 Whether local taxes are the basis for a credit under a treaty depends upon the provisions of the particular treaty.